List of Kamen Rider Ghost characters: Adel

 Adel (アデル, Aderu) is Alain's older brother and the second-highest authority in the Gamma World next to his father, Adonis.
-After convincing his father to invade the human world, Adel secretly works to terraform Earth by killing Ryū Tenkūji to stop him from interfering and sending Alain to retrieve the 15 heroic Eyecons.
+After convincing his father to invade the human world, Adel secretly works to xenoform Earth by killing Ryū Tenkūji to stop him from interfering and sending Alain to retrieve the 15 heroic Eyecons.
 Eventually deeming Adonis too weak to follow through on the invasion, Adel destroys his Eyecon, imprisons him, and frames Alain for regicide while he assumes Gamma World's throne.
 However, he is unknowingly manipulated by the Gammisers into allowing them to merge with him to become the Perfect Gammiser (パーフェクト・ガンマイザー, Pāfekuto Ganmaizā) and influence him into seeking out the Great Eye's power.
 Following a failed attempt at using the Demia Project to turn everyone in Gamma World and the human world into copies of himself, his sister Alia and Ryū's son Takeru Tenkūji help Adel realize the error of his ways and admit that he killed Ryū out of jealousy.
 The Gammisers attempt to take over his body, but Adel urges Takeru to kill him.
 Before departing to the afterlife, Adel thanks Takeru for saving him and expresses the hope that his siblings do not make the same mistakes that he did.

 As a Gamma Ultima, Adel can disable projectiles and melt objects by touching them.
 As the Perfect Gammiser, he can produce tentacles capable of utilizing the Gammisers' powers and possesses power rivaling that of Ghost Grateful and Mugen Damashii.

 Adel is portrayed by Akihiro Mayama (真山 明大, Mayama Akihiro).
 As a child, Adel is portrayed by Saion Ebizuka (海老塚 幸穏, Ebizuka Saion).